-Second, when über is affixed to change of possession verbs like geben ('to give'), the prefixed verb describes the transfer of an object x from A to B as in (4).
+Second, when $\ddot{u}ber$ is affixed to change of possession verbs like geben ('to give'), the prefixed verb describes the transfer of an object x from A to B as in (4).
 The argument marked with dative case identifies the location at which the transferred object x ends up.
-No über PP-complement construction is possible with the base verb (5).
+No $\ddot{u}ber$ PP-complement construction is possible with the base verb (5).

-(4) Er übergab ihr den Brief he over-PRFX.give her.DAT the.ACC letter 'He handed her over the letter' (5) Er gab den Brief über sie. he give the letter over her in a locative alternation as in (6-a)/(6-b).
+(4) Er übergab ihr den Brief he over-PRFX.give her.DAT the.ACC letter (5) Er gab den Brief über sie. he give the letter over her in a locative alternation as in (6-a)/(6-b).